 How to try on a wetsuit

-How to find the right size?
+How to find the right wetsuit size

 Understanding wetsuit sizes

-Wetsuit fit, what to look out for when trying it on.
+Wetsuit fit: What to look out for

 How do you know you have the right fitting wetsuit?

 After you have made sure that the length and width fit your body shape, make sure that;